+From depression to anxiety, to trauma, there are several mental disorders that affect more people than you may realize.
 Mental illness is the elephant in the room that few people dare to address.
+While few ever receive treatment, a surprising number of people deal with these conditions.
 Did you know that psychological disorders and drug abuse often go hand in hand?
 Frequently, people with anxiety or depression don’t realize they need professional help and self-medicate instead.
 Does this situation sound familiar?

 Connecting Psychological Disorders with Addiction